altaga/DBSE-monitor/README.md

 # Torch-Drowsiness-Monitor

-Drowsiness and atention monitor for driving or handling heavy machinery.
+Drowsiness and attention monitor for driving or handling heavy machinery.
 Also detects objects at the blind spot via CV and the Jetson Nano.
 And has a crash detection feature.

 <img src="https://i.ibb.co/1MC19TG/Logo.png" width="1000">